-At the same time, it’s also one of the simplest project management platforms to use, coming 3rd out of 10 providers on our 2024 ease-of-use tests.
-When I tested Asana, I found it much quicker to set up and use than many rival project management tools, such as ClickUp and Jira.
-What’s more, the wide range of integrations made it easy to connect Asana to the rest of the apps I use at work, such as Slack, Gmail and Miro, while the workflow menu ensured I could automate tasks slowing me down.
+At the same time, though, it’s also one of the simplest project management platforms to use.
+I found Asana much quicker to set up and use than many rival project management tools, such as ClickUp and Jira.

 Pros